Simple Network Management Protocol or SNMP is a protocol for exchanging information between network devices.

 The patch status of all network devices is instantly available in a specialized panel of the dashboard.
 Installer and update programs can be distributed and implemented on remote network nodes from one central console.

-The wider VSA system has a comprehensive patch management module and also monitors the status of network devices for malware.
-You can integrate cloud storage into your network through Kaseya VSA and manage network remotely, accessing each node for manual troubleshooting.
+The broader VSA system has a comprehensive patch management module and also monitors the status of network devices for malware.
+You can integrate cloud storage into your network through Kaseya VSA and manage the network remotely, accessing each node for manual troubleshooting.

 Atera is pitched at a reasonable price.
 However, Spiceworks goes one better: it’s free.
 The dashboard features real-time performance graphs for all the devices on the network, which makes the screen look a little crammed.
 However, if there’s something wrong on the network, you’ll spot it straight away.

-The attributes of each device that make it onto the screen in the form of performance graphs are selected by the user.
+The user selects the attributes of each device that make it onto the screen in the form of performance graphs.
 There are nine attribute slots in all that can show you real-time data on factors such as I/O rate, packet loss, and packet throughput.

 Version control functions are available with Spiceworks.
 User event tracking will enable you to monitor for unusual activity on the network.
-These two elements are important tasks for network managers now that vulnerabilities appear quickly and updates to block those exploits are produced almost as fast.
+These two elements are essential tasks for network managers now that vulnerabilities appear quickly, and updates to block those exploits are produced almost as fast.

 The Spiceworks network has a learning center and community forums that can help you pick up tips on getting the most out of your network monitoring software.

 The network monitoring module of Pulseway’s IT management software is based on the SNMP system.
 The SNMP manager software can be loaded onto Windows, Linux, or macOS, which then communicates with the SNMP agents that are loaded into the firmware of your network-attached equipment.